There are now 2 possible online modes for units:

 - Contact hours

-- up to 3 hours per week which may include seminars/lectures/workshops/dedicated meeting time with the unit coordinator as well as self-directed learning
+- Up to 3 hours per week which may include seminars/lectures/workshops/dedicated meeting time with the unit coordinator, self-directed learning and the viewing of pre-recorded lecture videos ahead of a timetabled session each week.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.